John Lautner: Major works

+Lautner Residence

 In 1939, Lautner had just finished working with Frank Lloyd Wright and was trying to establish himself.
 He set out to build his first house on 25 feet of filled hillside in the Silver Lake area.
 The 1,200 square-foot house has three levels, which descend according to the contour of the hillside.
 The patio is the top level; next, the kitchen and dining area; at the bottom of the house is the living room.
 The house has a ceiling of redwood plywood, kitchen counters of mahogany, and walls and floors of bagac, an African wood.
 Lautner lived there for only two years and never built another for himself.
 The house was listed on the National Register of Historic Places in 2016.